Peter Randall-Page

 Peter Randall-Page RA (born 1954) is a British artist and sculptor, known for his stone sculpture work, inspired by geometric patterns from nature.
-In his words "geometry is the theme on which nature plays her infinite variations, fundamental mathematical principle become a kind of pattern book from which nature constructs the most complex and sophisticated structures".
+In his words "geometry is the theme on which nature plays his infinite variations, fundamental mathematical principle become a kind of pattern book from which nature constructs the most complex and sophisticated structures".

 Biography

 Randall-Page was born in Essex and spent his childhood in Sussex both studying at the Bath Academy of Art from 1973 to 1977 after which he worked with the sculptor Barry Flanagan.
 After working on a conservation project at Wells Cathedral, Randall-Page went to Italy to study stone carving at the Carrara quarries.
 Returning to Britain, he was a visiting lecturer at Brighton Polytechnic throughout the 1980s and established a studio at Drewsteignton in Devon.
 From there he undertook a number of significant public sculpture commissions, often featuring fruit and organic forms.
 These included works for the regeneration of Castle Park in Bristol and for the Eden Project in Cornwall.
 For the Eden Project he was a member of the design team for the Education Resource Centre (The Core), influencing the overall design of the building and incorporating an enormous granite sculpture, Seed, at its heart.
 A major retrospective of his work was held in 1992 at the Leeds City Art Gallery and the Yorkshire Sculpture Park.
 During 1994 Randall-Page held an artist-in-residence post at the Tasmanian School of Art and undertook a lecture tour of Australia, supported by the Arts Council England.

-In 1980 he was taken on by the Anne Berthoud Gallery in London's Covent Garden.
+In 1980, he was taken on by the Anne Berthoud Gallery in London's Covent Garden.
 Randall-Page's work is held in numerous public and private collections throughout the world including Japan, South Korea, Australia, United States, Ireland, Germany and the Netherlands.
 His public sculptures can be found in London, Edinburgh, Manchester, Bristol and Newbury.
 His work is represented in the permanent collections of the Tate Gallery and the British Museum.